 Silverfish feed on a variety of food sources seeking sugars and cellulose.
 They eat almost everything organic, from food products and dead insects to books and even clothing.

 Small cracks and crevices are all that silverfish need to enter a home.

 Silverfish are nocturnal and prefer dark, damp areas, especially lairs close to food sources such as paper and linen.

 Because they are inconspicuous and only emerge at night, silverfish can multiply very quickly before they are detected.
 Female silverfish can produce over 20 young per month, exacerbating this challenge.

 Our pest management professionals have all the tools and training we need to effectively and efficiently bring your silverfish infestation under control.
 Proceeding with the elimination of entry points, eradication of nesting sites, and other traditional insect control methods, our comprehensive pest service brings the infestation to a speedy halt without reoccurrence.

 Call (855) 754-6760 or contact us today for pest control on your schedule, including 24/7 emergency service.
 We are your one stop home care company!
-From our base in Waldorf, Barefoot Pest Control provides complete protection against home and yard invading pests, termites and wildlife for Waldorf, La Plata, Clinton, Upper Marlboro, and Mechanicsville, Maryland, as well as Northern Virginia and Washington, D.C.
+You can request an inspection and one of our team members will be able to speak to you about the services we provide.
+From our base in Waldorf, Barefoot Pest Control provides complete protection against home and yard invading pests, termites, and wildlife for Waldorf, La Plata, Clinton, Upper Marlboro, and Mechanicsville, Maryland, as well as pest control in Prince Frederick, MD.